KStateMachine/kstatemachine/docs/pages/events.md

 ```

 {: .note }
-Type of arguments is `Any?`, so it is not type safe ot use them.
+Type of arguments is `Any?`, so it is not type safe to use them.

 ## Do not